Catholic Church in Belgium: Clerical sex abuse scandal

 Like several other countries since the mid-1990s, Belgium has been affected by a clerical sex abuse scandal.
 Priests have been found guilty of sexual conduct with minors.

 In 1992, Louis Dupont, the parish priest of Kinkempois, in Liège, was sentenced to five years in prison for the statutory rape of a 14-year-old girl.
 Dupont was allowed to serve his time under ecclesiastical supervision in a monastery.

 In 1996, Louis André, parish priest of the hamlet of Ottré was arrested for the rape of two boys.
 He was set free eight months later.
 He was then ordered by Church authorities to leave his post and retire to a monastery, but he successfully resisted the order, supported by a group of his parishioners.
 Four years later, however, André was accused of several additional acts of sexual contact and rape, dating to between 1964 and 1996, including the rape of several girls under 10 years old, one of whom was his own niece.
 Although he denied any wrongdoing, he was convicted and served three years in prison before dying of cancer in 2003.

 In 1997, a Belgian priest in Brussels, André Vanderlyn, was arrested for raping a minor, and he subsequently confessed to having intercourse with seven other people between 1968 and 1997.

-In January 1998, Luc De Bruyne of the Congregation of the Fratres Van Dale in Torhout was arrested for sexual abuse of four mentally disabled boys, while as a guidance counsellor in a "medico-pedagogic institute".
+In January 1998, Luc De Bruyne of the "Broeders van Dale" in Torhout was arrested for sexual abuse of four mentally disabled boys, while as a guidance counsellor in a "medico-pedagogic institute".
 He came to the attention of the institute in 1995, and was fired from his post.
 His religious order then sent him to Rwanda on the orders of the bishop of Bruges.
 In November 2005, De Bruyne and his colleague "brother Roger H." were sentenced to ten years in prison for abusing more than 20 mentally disabled people over 16 years.
 De Bruyne denied the allegations and appealed the verdict.
 At the time of the verdict he was no longer a member of the religious order, and he was married with two children.